Drakkar-Software/OctoBot/docs/source/pages/Exchanges.rst

 * **api-key** is your exchange account API key
 * **api-secret** is your exchange account API secret
 * **api-password** is your exchange account API password if this exchange is requiring a password.
 Leave empty otherwise
-* **web-socket** is a setting telling OctoBot whether or not to try to use websockets interfaces (websockets are used to get close to real-time data update but it's using more bandwidth).
-Moreover, RealTime evaluators are much better with websockets enabled.

 OctoBot officially supported exchanges
 --------------------------------------